Skip to content

 Sub-processors

-This Sub-processors List is published by [Whealbit Ltd OR sole trader - confirm legal entity & status] trading as WagePilot ("WagePilot", "we", "us").
+This Sub-processors List is published by Trystan Clarke, a sole trader trading as WhealBit ("WagePilot", "we", "us").
 It forms part of, and is incorporated by reference into, the Data Processing Agreement at /legal/dpa (the "DPA"), as that DPA and this list are in force from time to time, agreed between WagePilot (acting as processor) and each business customer (acting as controller of its staff personal data).
 It should be read together with our Privacy Policy, Terms of Service, Cookie Policy and Security page.
 Capitalised terms used but not defined here have the meaning given in the DPA; where a term is not defined in the DPA, it has the meaning given in the UK GDPR.

 1. What a sub-processor is